Image

 Legal Ramifications for Sexual Exploitation of a Minor in the Marion County, MO Area

 If you are facing sexploitation charges, you are facing a class B felony.
-However, if the child involved was under the age of 14 the charges are elevated to a class A felony, which carries a minimum prison sentence of 10 years and a maximum of life in prison.
+However, if the child involved was under the age of 14 the charges increase to a class A felony, carrying a minimum prison sentence of 10 years and a maximum of life imprisonment.

-Mandatory Sex Offender Registration in Marion County, MO and Throughout Missouri
+Who Has to Register as a Sex Offender in Marion County, MO and Throughout Missouri?

 • Possessing and/or promoting child pornography